MeltwaterArchive/storyplayer/v2/modules/assertions/assertsString.md

 _assertsString()_ allows you to test a PHP string, and to compare it against another PHP string.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsString_.
+The source code for these actions can be found in the class `Prose\AssertsString`.

 ## doesNotEndWith()